buzaidj/clipper-api/README.md

 ## Notes

 Please be aware that the route only currently retrieves Clipper usage data for the most recently used card.
 I don't have it configured to download multiple PDF's at this time.
-That would involve